CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/SyncE.md

 - The SyncE daemon (`syncd`) manages:
   - Transmitting and receiving <span style="background-color:#F5F5DC">[SSMs](## "Synchronization Status Messages")</span> on all SyncE enabled ports using the Ethernet Synchronization Messaging Channel (ESMC).
   - The synchronization hierarchy and runs the master selection algorithm to choose the best reference clock from the <span style="background-color:#F5F5DC">[QL](## "Quality Level")</span> in the SSM.
-  - Using the next best clock when the master clock fails.
+  - The next best clock to use when the master clock fails.
 The selection algorithm only selects the best source, which is the Primary Clock source.
   - The switchover time if the algorithm also selects a secondary reference clock in case of primary failure.

+{{%notice note%}}
+Cumulus Linux supports SyncE for the NVIDIA SN3750-SX switch only.
+{{%/notice%}}

 ## Basic Configuration